stefanrueger/urboot/docs/makeoptions.md

    then the bootloader can execute a short 2-byte `rjmp` over the end of flash to the vector table rather than a absolute `jmp` thus saving 2 bytes of code.
 The default is `FLASHWRAPS=1` iff the size of flash memory is a power of 2, but can be overwritten should this assumption be wrong for a particular MCU.
-This option has no effect in MCUs with up to 8k flash memory as they always use `rjmp`.
+This option has no effect in MCUs with up to 8k flash as they always use `rjmp`.

 ## `urboot-gcc` wrapper